nielsrhansen/ppstat/README.md

 vignette("Introduction", package = "ppstat")
 ```

-There is also a demo
+See also the additional vignette on data containers and data visualization.

 ```
-demo("dataContainers", package = "ppstat")
+vignette("dataContainers", package = "ppstat")
 ```

-that illustrates some of the functionalities.